agostinoandriolo/clusterDEIguide/ClusterDEIUserGuide-master/docs/SingularityExamples.rst

 """""""""""

 One of the projects required a `tensorflow <https://www.tensorflow.org/>`_ installation plus some other softwares for computer vision.
-Instead of installing everithing system-wide a singularity file was built by customizing a docker image.
+Instead of installing everything system-wide a singularity file was built by customizing a docker image.

 Singularity file